Individual Person-Centered Plan

 Positive Behavior Management

 Every waking moment is a teaching moment in our homes.
-Our caregivers are always demonstrating, encouraging and praising positive behaviors that replace maladaptive ones.
+Our support staff are always demonstrating, encouraging and praising positive behaviors that replace maladaptive ones.
 We help individuals understand and meet social norms so they’re more comfortable out in the community.
 And we teach appropriate ways to express feelings and frustrations.
 All individuals have dreams.
 We help them understand inappropriate behaviors stand in the way of achieving these dreams.
 Once they’ve grasped this, they’re ready to work toward change.

 Our teenage individuals usually attend public school and participate in typical school events.
 Most are in regular classes.